apache/mesos/docs/docker-volume.md

 ![Docker Volume Isolator Architecture](images/docker-volume-isolator.png)

-The `docker/volume` isolator interacts with Docker volume plugins using [dvdcli](https://github.com/emccode/dvdcli), a command line tool from EMC.
+The `docker/volume` isolator interacts with Docker volume plugins using [dvdcli](https://github.com/emccode/dvdcli), an open-source command line tool from EMC.

 When a new task with Docker volumes is launched, the `docker/volume` isolator will invoke [dvdcli](https://github.com/emccode/dvdcli) to mount the